Generalized Eckardt points on del Pezzo surfaces of degree 1: Further questions

 \section{Further questions}

 In this paper, we make progress toward answering Questions \ref{Q1} and \ref{Q2}.
-We conclude with some open questions that remain.
+We conclude with some questions that can help us make further partial progress.

-It is known that cliques 4 and 7 cannot be realized.
-Clique 5 can be realized at least outside characteristic 5, and the clique corresponding to a generalized Eckardt point on the ramification curve can be realized outside of finitely many characteristics: Theorem \ref{thm:family_on_ram_curve} gives a family of del Pezzo surfaces of degree 1 with such a generalized Eckardt point.
+It is known that cliques 4 and 7 cannot be realized outside characteristic 3 and in characteristic 0, respectively.
+Clique 5 can be realized at least outside characteristic 5, and the clique in Figure~\ref{table clique 9} can be realized in all characteristics; Theorem \ref{thm:family_on_ram_curve} gives a family of del Pezzo surfaces of degree 1 with such a generalized Eckardt point.
 However, it remains open if the remaining cliques can be realized over any field, with the exception of clique 8 over $\mathbb{F}_{19}$ (Theorem \ref{thm: clique 8 in F19}).

 \begin{question} Is it possible to find a generalized Eckardt point that realizes clique 1, 2, 3, 6, or 8 over any field that is not $\mathbb{F}_{19}$? \end{question}